labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step3.md

 # Making Functions More Flexible

-Currently, our functions can only read from files specified by a filename.
-It would be more flexible if they could work with any iterable that produces lines, such as file objects or other sources.
+Currently, our functions are limited to reading from files specified by a filename.
+This restricts their usability.
+In programming, it's often beneficial to make functions more flexible so that they can handle different types of input.
+In our case, it would be great if our functions could work with any iterable that produces lines, such as file objects or other sources.
+This way, we can use these functions in more scenarios, like reading from compressed files or other data streams.

 Let's refactor our code to enable this flexibility:

-1. Open the `reader.py` file and modify it to include the following new functions:
+1. Open the `reader.py` file.
+We're going to modify it to include some new functions.
+These new functions will allow our code to work with different types of iterables.
+Here's the code you need to add:

 ```python
 # reader.py